A story by Laleh Chini:

 It was a rainy night and Ali always liked to walk or take buses instead of using his father’s luxury cars.

 When Ali got closer to Nima’s place, he saw his father yelling and insulting Nima’s father in front of all the neighbors and family members.
-Nima’s father was a simple construction worker who was getting a little older with sever back pain.
+Nima’s father was a simple construction worker who was getting a little older with severe back pain.

 This caused him to work less and struggle financially.
 For that reason, Nima’s father was late on rent for more than three months.
 Ali’s father asked them to evacuate immediately and Nima’s father was crying in front of everyone.
 This scene broke Ali’s heart.
 He decided not to approach Nima’s house and went back home because he didn’t want Nima to feel embarrassed.